As publishers seek new ways to drive revenue and personalize audience experiences, one strategy stands above the rest: email list monetization.

 Native email ads match the context and format of the content they’re surrounded by, creating a more intuitive and less disruptive user experience.
 That’s why native ads increase purchase intent by 18% and brand affinity by almost 10%.

-There are many benefits to building an email monetization strategy, including:
+There are many benefits to creating and employing a monetization strategy for your email list, including:

 Diversifying your revenue streams